My Castle Campus©

 Arts & Science in a Humanistic Innovative Business

 EL CASTILLO presents an all original product for your school:

 Up on the central hills of Argentina

-Seminars and integrative workshops that relate organizational work to music, painting, cooking, photographing and dancing.
+Seminars and integrative workshops that relate organizational work to playing music, painting, cooking, photographing and dancing.